Travellers

 Hospitalization / Medical Leave

 A crew member leaving the vessel for medical reasons has 72 hours after release from hospital to return to the vessel or leave Canada.
-The master needs to report only those crew members whose hospitalization will continue after the vessel’s departure.
+The master needs to inform the CBSA that a crew member is departing the vessel to seek medical treatment and report crew members whose hospitalization will continue after the vessel’s departure, or who have not departed Canada after their release from the hospital.
 This information is to be sent to the CBSA at the FPOA and to the nearest CBSA office if the hospitalization takes place at a subsequent port of call.
 Transporters are liable for the medical and hospital costs incurred with respect to their crew members.

 Crew Transfers

 If crew members are being transferred to another vessel in Canada, they must do so within 48 hours of arriving in Canada.
 Longer stays must be pre-arranged with the CBSA.
-If, for any reason, a crew member is unable to join a vessel in Canada within 48 hours or leave Canada within 72 hours, the port agent must notify the CBSA at the FPOA.
+If, for any reason, a crew member is unable to join a vessel in Canada within 48 hours or leave Canada within the period granted by an officer, the port agent must notify the CBSA at the FPOA.

 Joining Crew